Fincer/apache-logparser/README.md

 Keep it simple.
 Very simple.

-Although advanced and nice-looking log analytic tools such as [Elastic Stack](https://www.elastic.co/products/) exists (I have used it), I wanted something far more simple and with far less overhead for weekly tasks and for configuring an Apache web server.
+Although advanced and nice-looking log analytic tools such as [Elastic Stack](https://www.elastic.co/products/) exists, I wanted something far more simple and with far less overhead for weekly tasks and for configuring an Apache web server.
 Therefore, I wrote this simple Python script to parse Apache web server logs.

 **Advantages** of this tool are little overhead, piping output to other Unix tools and doing some quick log checks.
 The main idea is to give desired output for short analysis so that you can properly configure your web server protection mechanisms and network environment based on the actual server data.

 This tool is not for intrusion detection/prevention or does not alert administration about hostile penetration attempts.
-However, it may reveal simple underlying misconfigurations such as invalid URL references on your site.
+However, it may reveal simple underlying misconfigurations such as invalid URL references on your website.

 ## Requirements